ReliveRadio/reliveradio-plantasy/README.md

 # Get up and running

 This document describes the setup process of a server to run the reliveradio-plantasy installation.
+If you want to create a vagrant VM on your local machine instead, [please take a look at this guide](README_VM.md).

 There are three basic steps:

 1. Get a server with Ubuntu installed
 2. Run the chef recipe to provision the server with the required packages